Ebazhanov/linkedin-skill-assessments-quizzes/angular/angular-quiz.md

 ```
 - [ ] The `ngIf` is shorthand for the other example.
 When Angular processes that directive, it writes a div element to the DOM with the hidden property.
 - [ ] They are fundamentally the same.
 - [x] The `ngIf` directive does not render the div in the DOM if the expression is false.
-The `hidden` property usage hides the div content in the browser viewport, but the div is still in the in the DOM.
+The `hidden` property usage hides the div content in the browser viewport, but the div is still in the DOM.
 - [ ] The `ngIf` is valid, but the use of the `hidden` property is wrong and will throw an error.

 #### Q15.
 How can you disable the submit button when the form has errors in this template-driven forms example?